 How do I arrange for accessible parking on campus?

 If you have a mobility impairment, you will need to submit medical documentation to the accessibility services office and complete the parking application at the transportation office located in the Smith Campus Center.
-For more information about parking, please access the parking services website.
+For more information about parking, please visit parking services.

 I am distance student.
 How do I receive accommodations?